Can Özüpek: 2024

-He captured the gold medal in the triple jump with 16.48 m at the 2024 Balkan Athletics Indoor Championships in Istanbul, Turkey.
+Özüpek captured the gold medal in the triple jump with 16.48 m at the 2024 Balkan Athletics Indoor Championships in Istanbul, Turkey.
 At the 2024 Balkan Athletics Championships in İzmir, Turkey, he reached to the silver medal in the triple jump with 16.48 m.
 His 16.23 m triple jump placed him in the tenth place in the final at the 2024 European Athletics Championships in Rome, Italy.

 2025

 In February 2025, he took the bronze medal in the triple jump event with 16.37 m at the Meeting de L'Eure in Val-de-Reuil, France.
 He received the bronze medal jumping 16.09 m at the 2025 Balkan Athletics Indoor Championships in Belgrade, Serbia.
-At the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands, he placed seventh in the triple junp event with 16.29 m.
+At the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands, he placed seventh in the triple jump event with 16.29 m.
 He won the silver medal in the triple jump event with 16.25 m at the 2025 European Athletics Team Championships Second Division in Maribor, Slovenia.
 He contributed to his team's record with 15 points.